 In today’s post we take a look at the Supra C500 Key Safe and how to install it properly.
 We’ve had a few queries regarding our key safes recently, so we thought it would be a good idea to revisit them!
 If you’re on the fence about adding a key safe to your order, read on.
 If you’ve already ordered your alarm, but decide you want a key safe, give our friendly team a call and we’ll help you out.

-A key safe stores spare keys inside and is a convenient way for the house owner and authorised visitors to enter the home.
-It eliminates the need to leave keys under doormats, issue multiple sets of keys and allows immediate access to emergency services and care workers.
+A key safe stores spare keys inside, and is a convenient way for the house owner and authorised visitors to enter the home.
+It also eliminates the need to leave keys under doormats, or issue multiple sets of keys.
+Furthermore, it allows immediate access to emergency services and care workers.

 Supra C500 Features